 - 1 tsp apple cider vinegar

-- ¼ tsp ground cayenne pepper more or less depending on desired spiciness
+- ¼ teaspoon ground cayenne pepper more or less depending on desired spiciness

 - Heat oil in pan over medium heat.
 Once oil is hot add flour and chili powder.
 Stir continuously for 1 minute until everything is sizzling and flour is cooked.